temporalio/documentation/docs/workflows.md

 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.

-The Temporal Cluster logs a [warning after 10K (10,240) Events](/workflows#limits) and will periodically log additional warnings as new Events are added.
+The Temporal Cluster logs a [warning after 10K (10,240) Events](/workflows#limits) and periodically logs additional warnings as new Events are added.
-If the Event History exceeds 50K (51,200) Events, the Workflow Execution will be terminated.
+If the Event History exceeds 50K (51,200) Events, the Workflow Execution is terminated.

 #### Continue-As-New